Heated Medvedev wins QF for Russia; Australia beats Britain - WHIZ News

 The fourth-ranked Medvedev blamed the meltdown on jet lag from Russia’s cross-continental journey from Perth to Sydney — including an overnight stop in Melbourne — between the group stage and the quarterfinals.

-He said he expected to get a fine for the code violation but otherwise was satisfied to win the “super tough match” 6-4, 4-6, 6-3 on Thursday to secure Russia’s win over Argentina before the doubles.
+He said he expected to get a fine for the code violation but otherwise was satisfied to win the “super tough match” 6-4, 4-6, 6-3 on Thursday to secure Russia’s win over Argentina.
 Karen Khachanov had given Russia the lead when he beat Guido Pella 6-2, 7-6 (4).
+Russia completed a 3-0 sweep with victory in the doubles.

 “I didn’t have anything near me to hit at than the chair … so just hit one thing with the racket,” he said.
 “I got a code violation which I deserve — the second one is no question.
 Then we moved on.”

-The Russians spent the afternoon watching the broadcast of Australia’s 2-1 win over Britain in the first of the quarterfinal matches, when Alex de Minaur and Nick Kyrgios combined to edge Jamie Murray and Joe Salisbury 3-6, 6-3, 18-16 on their fifth match point.
+The Russians spent the afternoon watching the broadcast of Australia’s 2-1 win over Britain in the first of the quarterfinals, when Alex de Minaur and Nick Kyrgios combined to edge Jamie Murray and Joe Salisbury 3-6, 6-3, 18-16 on their fifth match point.

-The tension in the night matches started at the end of the first set.
-Medvedev had set point on serve but was broken in a game lasting 8½ minutes.
+The tension in the Russia-Argentina match started after Medvedev won the first set.
+He had set point on serve but was broken in a game lasting 8½ minutes.
 He broke back to win the set but then exchanged words with Schwartzman as both players went to their team zones at each end of the court.

-Lahyani got out of his umpire’s chair to get between the players, and later gave Medvedev a code violation for unsporting conduct for going on with the verbal exchange.
+Lahyani got out of his umpire’s chair to get between the players, and later gave Medvedev a code violation for unsporting conduct for persisting with the verbal exchange.

 Seven games later, Medvedev approached the chair to get clarification on the code violation.
-He tapped the umpire’s chair and was warned for it, and then hit again and got a point penalty, meaning Schwartzman started the next game with a 15-0 lead.
+He tapped the umpire’s chair with the racket and was warned for it, and then hit again and got a point penalty, meaning Schwartzman started the next game with a 15-0 lead.

 Medvedev said he got the second code violation for arguing about the first one, “because I didn’t hear it.”